liliana0514/510LAB4/README.md

 Real-time streamlit

 ## Overview
 Hi!
-This is the repository for my personal To-Do list for TECHIN 510.
+This is the repository for my Real-time streamlit for TECHIN 510.
-------This code outlines a Streamlit web application for managing tasks, showcasing the use of SQLite for storage, Pydantic for data validation, and Streamlit for the web interface.
-------It demonstrates key concepts like database operations, form handling, and dynamic content update in a web app.
-------datetime.ipynb: This notebook contains the code for the datetime exercise.
-------regex.ipynb: This notebook contains the code for the regex exercise.
-------app.py: Example world clock app.

 ## How to Run